Announcing the dbt Semantic Layer for data notebooks

 We can draw upon our own experience at Deepnote to illustrate an example.
 As we went from pre-seed to series A (from 15 to 55 people), and from a relatively flat organization to cross-functional teams, what used to live in a handful of Amplitude dashboards and Deepnote notebooks is now developed and consumed in a variety of ways.

-Our growing go-to-market team introduced 3 new tools (Chartmogul, Endgame, and HubSpot) to capture and predict revenue.
-We’ve grown from 1 → 4 product teams who report on metrics using Amplitude.
-And engineers run queries directly on the top of the production databases in Deepnote.
+Our growing go-to-market team introduced three new tools (Chartmogul, Endgame, and HubSpot) to capture and predict revenue.
+We’ve grown from one to four product teams that report on metrics using Amplitude.
+And engineers run queries directly on top of the production databases in Deepnote.

-How we define customer lifetime value (LTV) provides a good example of how our core business metrics have changed.
-This once simple metric now reflects 1) a more complex pricing model, 2) predicts expansion as we’ve accumulated more historical data, and 3) bakes in customer acquisition cost from the channels we’re investing in.
+How we define customer lifetime value provides a good example of how our core business metrics have changed.
+This once-simple metric now reflects a more complex pricing model, predicts expansion as we’ve accumulated more historical data, and bakes in customer acquisition cost from the channels we’re investing in.

 As our metrics of truth evolve, they need to be consistent across the tools our teams use for reporting and decision-making.
 If our ARR from Chartmogul doesn’t match the ARR in Stripe, what good is it?
 Which tool should we trust to make decisions?
 How do we reconcile the two?